Ackee-Blockchain/wake/docs/testing-framework/interacting-with-contracts.md

 ```

 !!! warning
-    The `call` request type does not currently work for `deploy` methods with Anvil.
-It always returns empty bytes.
+    The `call` request type used to return empty bytes for `deploy` methods in earlier versions of Anvil.

 ## Keyword arguments